 A $25.00 VOUCHER MAY BE YOURS!
-The AIS Voucher Program continues in 2019; now available for any new member of AIS, any new E-Member, or for any current member who upgrades membership; that is, upgrades from a single membership to a triennial or to a dual, or an E-Member who upgrades to multiple years of E-Membership.
+The AIS Voucher Program continues; now available for any new member of AIS, any new E-Member, or for any current member who upgrades membership; that is, upgrades from a single membership to a triennial or to a dual, or an E-Member who upgrades to multiple years of E-Membership.

-Please follow this link to read the full program details and a listing of participating nurseries: AIS Voucher Program.
+Read the full program details and a listing of participating nurseries.

 Join via postal mail: If you wish to send in your membership via postal mail a membership form is provided.
 This item may also be useful to promote the AIS by producing multiple hard copies as handouts at shows or events.
 This is the AIS Invitation to Join form-ITJ: AIS ITJ membership form (PDF file)